thinklikeadesigner/news-explorer-frontend/CR.md

  the title and the text shouldn't be shifted down when the burger menu opens.
 FIXME
 * The popup layout on mobile screens doesn't correspond to the design: http://joxi.ru/nAyyl4luwOwnVA Please check all popups.
-- [ ] <!--14.429--> All the blocks from the brief have been coded.
+- [x] <!--14.429--> All the blocks from the brief have been coded.
 Navigation between pages and links to external resources are working correctly: there are no broken links or links leading to an anchor on the page and external links open in a new tab.
-MAKEME
+COMPLETE
  * Navigation menu in the footer should contain working links.
 COMPLETE
  * Should be a working link http://joxi.ru/1A58EPECbob892 http://joxi.ru/vAWBEaEUOYO4j2
-FIXME
+COMPLETE
  * On saved-articles page, the card should have a trash can icon instead of a bookmark.
 - [x] <!--14.429--> The layout is responsive and displays correctly at all intermediate resolutions.
 COMPLETE